 We’ve asked Kate Kernick, holistic counsellor and one of our trusted referral partners, to write a guest blog about childhood attachment styles.
 Please enjoy reading her expert advice on this very important topic.

 What is attachment?

-Attachment is the emotional connection you formed as an infant with your primary caregiver, the person who is at the centre of the baby’s universe.
+Attachment is the emotional connection you formed as an infant with your primary caregiver, most likely your mother.
+Though fathers certainly have an essential role in the development of their children, mothers are the centre of the baby’s universe.
 In order to survive, we have a powerful drive as infants to form emotional bonds with our primary caregiver so they can help us stay alive and to help us feel safe.

 How do attachment styles set the scene for all relationships?

 The quality of the bonding you experienced during this first relationship often determines how well you relate to other people and respond to intimacy throughout life.
 It is crucial to all aspects of our adult life.
 Understanding your attachment style can offer important insights as to why you may be having problems in your adult relationships.

 The way we attach to others can be very easily understood thanks to the research of one man.
 In the 1940’s, an English psychoanalyst called John Bowlby took elements of his training in psychoanalysis, and incorporated his study of human behaviour to create the so called “Attachment Theory”.

 Through much research, Bowlby was able to observe and record similar attachment behavioural patterns in children, depending on how their parent interacted with them.
 He was a pioneer in being able to prove just how much the quality of the relationship with a primary figure in a child’s life impacts that child’s relationships right into adulthood.

 Bowlby discovered three types of attachment: secure, resistant and avoidant.
 Since his time, resistant has been renamed to anxious attachment, and a new category has been added: disorganised attachment.